Azure/reliable-web-app-pattern-java/README.md

 azd provision
 ```

-Deploy the web application to the primay region using the commands
+Deploy the web application to the primary region using the commands
 below.

 ```shell